The great North America blackout of 2003

-Toronto — along with number of cities including New York, Cleveland and Ottawa — comes to a standstill as traffic lights, office buildings, the subway and the airport are shut down.
-The blackout extends over 24,000 square kilometres, from Chicago all the way over to and down the Atlantic coast, including most of Ontario.
+Toronto — along with number of cities including New York, Cleveland and Ottawa — came to a standstill as traffic lights, office buildings, the subway and the airport shut down.
+The blackout extended over 24,000 square kilometres, from Chicago all the way over to and down the Atlantic coast, including most of Ontario.

 A subsequent report on the causes of the blackout blamed Ohio-based FirstEnergy Corporation.
 After coming in contact with some overgrown trees, power lines from a FirstEnergy generating plant in a suburb of Cleveland had shut down.

 A technical glitch meant the proper alarms didn't show up on their control system, so FirstEnergy wasn't able to react or warn anyone else until it was too late.
 A cascading effect ensued, and in the end, more than 100 power plants in Ontario and the northeastern U.S. had shut down.

 In Canada, the power outage affected most of Ontario including Toronto, Ottawa, Kingston, Sudbury, Kitchener, London and Windsor.

 Power outages were also reported in Cleveland, Toledo, New York City, Buffalo, Albany, Long Island, Westchester County, Rockland County, Detroit, New Jersey, Vermont and Connecticut.
 In total, the blackout affected 10 million Canadians and 40 million Americans in eight states.

 The 2003 blackout was short-lived and power was restored in most regions the next day.

 Quebec was not affected because its power supply was not part of the Lake Erie transmission loop, a system of lines that circled Lake Erie.